rusini/manool/tutorial/lesson-1.md

 <aside markdown="1">
 The ability to express essentially the same program (or a part thereof) in different notations may be either extremely useful or completely useless depending on your situation.
-In any case, this is allowed not due to a specific design goal but rather as an artifact of the overall language design, which features a simple and uniform grammar called a *universal* grammar.
+In any case, this is allowed not due to a specific design goal but rather as an artifact of the overall language design, which features a simple and uniform syntax called a *universal* syntax.

 Some benefits of the "Object-Oriented" notation:
   * You might want to mark the first argument specially, for whatever reason.